OlafZielke-EQ/MCQsim/README.md

 > into the corresponding field and the download will start automatically.

 # MCQSIM SIMULATION
+The _MCQsim_ worklflow can be broken down into three components, namely pre-simulation, simulation, and post-simulation.
+The first and third component rely heavily on MATLAB-based GUIs that we developed for this purpose.
+The actual simulation is "terminal" based.

 ## MCQSIM INPUT FILES
 _MCQsim_ simulations require a number of files to be located in the same folder as the executable.
 They are created with the _MATLAB_ input GUIs.